In Labor Now

 Baby still high?
 We balanced, now we reposition the baby for flexion!
 Do the Abdominal Lift and Tuck through a contraction for 10 contractions in a row.
 Let the belly down and relax the back in between contractions.
 Doing the Abdominal Lift with a posterior pelvic tilt to flatten the lower back and move the sacral promontory out of the way will help baby to tuck the chin and rotate out of posterior and descend.
 Or, Baby is Zero, “0,” station, in the midpelvis, or +1, +2 station, lower down in the outlet.
 Either way, strong labor isn’t progressing labor.
 Do 3 lunges on each leg, resting between contractions.
 This series of techniques will help almost everyone.

 A woman with an android pelvis, large baby and low thyroid may need help with more techniques, including a manual rotation of the baby by her OB or Midwife (done internally).
 If the posterior baby is large for the mother’s pelvis and the mother’s ligaments are tight, an excellent myofascial therapist who is specially trained in pregnancy may be necessary to avoid a cesarean.
 To prevent that crisis in a labor, begin before pregnancy or early in pregnancy to release spasms and imbalance in the whole body and pelvis to promote optimal fetal positioning in labor.

-The 3 Sisters is the most powerful contribution of Spinning Babies to the birth world.
-These Sisters work to balance the pelvis in pregnancy and in labor.
+The Three Sisters of Balance is the most powerful contribution of Spinning Babies® to the birth world.
+Adding balance to the pelvis in pregnancy and in labor.
 Starting balance in pregnancy may mean you won’t need them in labor.
 Starting balance in pregnancy may mean you don’t end up with a crisis in labor to a stalled labor or a case of “baby won’t fit.”
-Some women may need more specific balancing activities.
+Some people may need more specific balancing activities.